-If a party can establish this, then the next step in a personal injury claim is normally to receive compensation for the damage/ injury.
+If a party can establish fault, then the next step in a motorbike accident claim is normally to receive compensation for the damage/ injury.
 Because motor vehicles represent hazards on the roads themselves, motor vehicle users are obliged by law to be covered by ‘third party liability insurance’.
 This is a kind of insurance that is specifically designed to pay for any compensation that is being sought by a party in a personal injury claim, arising from a motorbike accident.

 If following a motorbike accident, a party is injured or their property is damaged e.g. their motorbike or their car, then the defenders third party insurance will cover this.
 In the case of motorbike damage, the compensation awarded would normally include the cost of repairing it or its value if it is deemed a ‘write off’.
 It may also be able to cover the cost of some of the kit of a motorcyclist, but this should be discussed with a solicitor.

 Key Points To Remember

 As in any kind of personal injury claim, details of the situation are incredibly important.
 Any victim in a motorbike accident – whether another road user or otherwise – should try and note down all of what happened to them, and should have the following points in mind;

 - What are the facts of the situation?

 - What happened as a result of the motorcycle accident?